Iso (album)

 Iso is an album by Ismaël Lô, released in 1994.
 The album contains soft guitar melodies, and traditional Senegalese mbalax.
 It peaked in the top 10 on Billboards World Albums chart.

 Production

 The album was produced by Ibrahima Sylla and Saidou Khalidou.
 It was recorded in Paris.

+Critical reception

-Critical receptionRolling Stone wrote that "Lo's trademark is a blend of spare guitars and ululating Islamic singing that trades lines with a moody, airy harmonica."
+Rolling Stone wrote that "Lo's trademark is a blend of spare guitars and ululating Islamic singing that trades lines with a moody, airy harmonica."
 The Gazette determined that "the production is sweet and one or two tracks are catchy, but most of the emotion seems fabricated."
 The Guardian noted: "Socially-aware songs and a lonesome harmonica have won him a 'Bob Dylan of Senegal' tag, but the title does scant honour to the beauty of his voice."

 AllMusic wrote that "the music moves ... from pure Afrobeat, on to piano-accompanied vocal work, vaguely in the vocal jazz/pop singer style."